 There would have been a feast on Christmas Day itself, but it would have been a slightly more modest affair.
 The largest, the most lavish, the “don’t-worry-about-me-I’m-just-going-to-roll-myself-to-bed” banquet was on Twelfth Night on 6th January.
-In 1532, for example, Queen Elizabeth I held a Christmas banquet on Twelfth Night with an extraordinary 200 dishes.
+In 1532, for example, King Henry VIII held a Christmas banquet on Twelfth Night with an extraordinary 200 dishes.
 It was such a large feast that temporary kitchens had had to be erected in the grounds of Greenwich Palace.
 They were used by the Master Cooks to make jellies and gingerbread.

 Not only could guests look forward to sugary treats, but also to entire sugar banquets!
 This wasn’t a particularly Christmassy event – they could happen at all times of year – but there were certainly popular at Christmas!
 Now, if you’re not clued up on the details of a sugar banquet (why would you be??), this was a special course which took place after the main banquet with tables almost overflowing, table legs almost buckling with sugary treats.
 Candied fruits, jellies, biscuits, tarts, macaroons, gilded marchpanes (which was made of almond and sugar paste, a bit like marzipan), and delicacies perfumed with rosewater.
 It was art as much as food.
 Sugar-plate (a mix of egg, sugar and gelatine) would be used to create sweets which were artfully crafted to look like savoury foods: bacon, walnuts, and eggs.